Brest-Java-Course-2018/valentine-ezugu/README.md

   **what you will need**

    **This project was generated with Angular CLI version 1.7.3.**

+   **Move to directory ng-client**

+5. when in directory you will need npm - run  npm install

+6.To start angular run - ng serve -o

 5.  /ng-client app runs on http://localhost:4200/

-6. when in directory -npm install - ng serve -o

-7. Travis CI integration
+8. Travis CI integration
     https://travis-ci.org/Brest-Java-Course-2018/valentine-ezugu/

 To be found in this projects are software products of the following versions :